python/cpython/Doc/howto/sockets.rst

 only.
 Also note that in C, many of the more advanced socket options are done differently on Windows.
 In fact, on Windows I usually use threads (which work very, very well) with my sockets.
 Face it, if you want any kind of performance, your code will look very different on Windows than on Unix.
-(I haven't the foggiest how you do this stuff on a Mac.)

 Performance